 Historic Lantern Tours will start back up during the 2024 summer season.
 Advance reservations are available on recreation.govand are highly recommended.
 Availability of walk-up tickets is not guaranteed.The booking window closes at noon the day before, and can potentially close earlier if the tour sells out.
 All cave access is by guided tour only.

 The Historic Lantern Tour is an adventurous tour into Jewel Cave.

 Step back in to the past on the Historic Lantern Tour where your Park Ranger is dressed in a 1930s-style uniform.
 This adventure gives you a sense of what it was like to tour the cave in earlier days.
 Visitors enter and leave the cave through the historic entrance using an unpaved trail.
-The only light is provided by a lantern most tour participants carry and you will visit passages to the Dungeon Room or the Heavenly Room.
-The tour lasts approximately 1 hour and 45 minutes.
+The only light is provided by a lantern most tour participants carry.
+This tour is considered strenuous and lasts about 1 hour and 45 minutes.

 The tour route is approximately 1/2 mile long through low, narrow passages, and includes roughly 500 steep wooden steps (ladder-like stairs).
 Some of the stairs require participants to go down backwards.
 This tour requires some bending, stooping, and duck walking along an unpaved, rocky trail.
 There is an age requirement, which is strictly enforced for safety reasons, youth must be 8 years old or older.